Call us0333 370 4333

 Share

-It may, of course, be the case that your opponent is unwilling to consider any form of pragmatic discussion and may be intent on resolving the issues at court, but the enormous costs of preparing for and being involved in a court trial, the uncertainty of the decision which may be reached by the court and the risk of being responsible for a sizeable portion of the opponent’s cost in the event of failure at court, ought to focus the minds of both parties on achieving a mutually acceptable settlement.
+It may, of course, be the case that your opponent is unwilling to consider any form of pragmatic discussion and may be intent on resolving the issues at court.
+However, the enormous costs of preparing for and being involved in a court trial, the uncertainty of the decision which may be reached by the court and the risk of being responsible for a sizeable portion of the opponent’s cost in the event of failure at court, ought to focus the minds of both parties on achieving a mutually acceptable settlement.

 An additional attraction is the likelihood that a negotiated settlement will be achieved well before a Hearing Date becomes available to present the issues before a court.